Ale32bit/SwitchChat/README.md

 ### Ingame Chat

-- text - `String` of the contents of the chat message
+- text - `string` of the contents of the chat message
-- rawText - `String` of the raw contents of the chat message
+- rawText - `string` of the raw contents of the chat message
 - renderedText - `RenderedTextObject` of the rendered text of the chat message
 - user - `User` that sent the message